DePaul vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 DePaul Performance Insights

-- The Blue Demons average 68.5 points per game (300th in college basketball) while allowing 76.3 per contest (302nd in college basketball).
-They have a -78 scoring differential overall and have been outscored by 7.8 points per game.
+- The Blue Demons are being outscored by 7.8 points per game with a -78 scoring differential overall.
+They put up 68.5 points per game (302nd in college basketball) and allow 76.3 per contest (299th in college basketball).

-- The 31.7 rebounds per game DePaul averages rank 346th in the country, and are 4.1 fewer than the 35.8 its opponents record per contest.
+- DePaul ranks 345th in college basketball at 31.7 rebounds per game.
+That's 4.1 fewer than the 35.8 its opponents average.

-- DePaul makes 7.1 three-pointers per game (215th in college basketball), while its opponents have made 7.2 on average.
+- DePaul makes 7.1 three-pointers per game (220th in college basketball) compared to its opponents' 7.2.
+It shoots 36.2% from deep while its opponents hit 34.3% from long range.

-- The Blue Demons' 88.7 points per 100 possessions on offense rank 294th in college basketball, and the 98.8 points they allow per 100 possessions rank 331st in college basketball.
+- The Blue Demons rank 296th in college basketball with 88.7 points scored per 100 possessions, and 331st in college basketball defensively with 98.8 points conceded per 100 possessions.

+- The Wildcats are outscoring opponents by 8.0 points per game, with a +95 scoring differential overall.
+They put up 72.8 points per game (236th in college basketball) and give up 64.8 per contest (47th in college basketball).

+- Villanova averages 38.2 rebounds per game (113th in college basketball) while allowing 34.3 per outing to opponents.
+It outrebounds opponents by 3.9 boards per game.

+- Villanova connects on 9.3 three-pointers per game (50th in college basketball), while its opponents have made 8.5 on average.

-- DePaul loses the turnover battle by three per game, committing 13.8 (317th in college basketball) while its opponents average 10.8.
+- Villanova has come up on top in the turnover battle by 2.4 per game, committing 9.3 (22nd in college basketball) while forcing 11.7 (219th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.